-Presently, there is enough evidence to suggest that climate is changing and that it is affecting people in unprecedented ways.
-Communities living in mountains and coasts continue to be some of the most affected people around the globe.
+Presently, there is enough evidence to suggest that the climate is changing and affecting people in unprecedented ways.
+Mountain and coastal communities are the first to face these disasters, and last to get rehabilitated.

 Climate Migration Policies in a Himalayan Nation

-The situation is dire in the mountain regions of Nepal.
-Seventeen out of twenty-six families of village Dhye in Nepal decided to migrate in order to survive.
+Nepal is already facing ravages of climate change – increasing droughts, forest fires, coupled with long and dry spells of monsoon.
+The situation is dire.
+Seventeen out of twenty-six families of village Dhye in Nepal decided to migrate to survive.
 One of the villagers challenged naysayers to visit his village if they had to prove him wrong.

-Despite this, Nepal’s National Climate Change Policy, 2076 (2019) does not directly address climate migration, and instead only looks at displacement caused by climate-induced disasters, which is only a minute part of climate migration.
+Despite this, Nepal’s National Climate Change Policy, 2076 (2019) does not directly address climate migration, and instead only looks at displacement caused by climate-induced disasters.
+But climate migration is more than that.
+It is food insecurity and water crisis.

-It is no secret that large swathes of seasonal forest fires that swept the Terai region of Nepal in the month of April 2021 and the Himalayan states of Uttarakhand and Himachal Pradesh were induced by climate change.
+It is no secret that large swathes of seasonal forest fires that swept the Terai region of Nepal in April 2021 were induced by climate change.

 India’s Take On Climate Migration in the Himalayas